My Car Accident Was Caused By A Reckless Driver. Now What?

 Reckless driving is driving that endangers the life of another person.
 By definition, it is when a person operates their vehicle with disregard for the safety of others.
 Arizona takes this irresponsible conduct seriously by making it a Class 2 misdemeanor punishable by fines, points on your license, license suspension, and even jail.
 If you were injured by another person’s reckless driving, you may be entitled to compensation.
 The driver’s charges and convictions will not determine possible victim compensation.

-The most common types of reckless driving behaviors are:
+Common types of reckless road behaviors

 - Speeding: I know, most people do it, but when the speeding is beyond the flow of traffic, during unsafe conditions, or more than 15 mph over the speed limit, then it is unreasonably dangerous.